 - Garnish with cheddar cheese, sour cream, or salsa.

 Hermann Hill Mushroom Crust Quiche

-One of the signature breakfast entrees served at both the Village and Inn.
+Enjoy one of our signature breakfast entrees served at both the Village and Inn.
 Make ahead the night before.
-Serves 16.

 - 1 cup green onions

 - 48 oz. cottage cheese

 Melt butter, Sauté mushrooms and green onions until tender.
 Stir in cracker crumbs, then put mixture into greased ramekins, pat onto bottom, sprinkle with pepper jack cheese.

 In a bowl, mix cottage cheese, eggs and cayenne pepper until blended and smooth.
 Pour into ramekins over cheese and mushroom crust.